 Many colleges charge fees to apply, but you don’t have to go broke to pay for your applications.
 This process is, in my opinion, much easier if you attend a low-income high school like myself.
 Upon demonstrating financial need, the SAT will give you four college application fees after you take the SAT.
 These can be faxed or mailed to any school that accepts College Board fee waivers.
 This may cover all of your applications, in which case, great!
 With application fees ranging from $50–$90 each, it’s good to save yourself some money.
 Another way to complete free applications is to apply for an NACAC Request for Application Fee Waiver.
 While I have not personally used this method, I know many people who received fee waivers this way.
 Lastly, check to see if your state has a free college application week.
 In North Carolina, every year high schools across the state take time out of class to apply to colleges, and a select few colleges in North Carolina are free to apply to during that week.
 Bottom line: don’t let finances stop you from applying to the colleges that are a good fit for you.

 By following these tips myself, I’m having a shockingly easier time managing my senior year than my peers.
 Many of my classmates are balancing school, a job, sports, and clubs, plus college applications on top of everything.
 By checking college applications off my to-do list early, a large chunk of time I would have spent working on apps is now free time for me.
-I have taken this time to be more involved in school events, dedicate more time to my job, and even take up a new hobby: painting.
+I have taken this time to be more involved in school groups and events, dedicate more time to my job, and even take up a new hobby: painting.
 (It’s not only a great stress reliever but also a way to make money with enough practice!)